Sadhana, A Daily Spiritual Practice

 Nadi Shodhana helps to quiet your mind, to soothe your nervous system and to subtly clear energy.
 This breathing exercise is known to relax your body, reduce anxiety and promote overall well-being.

 Want to learn more?
 Join us for Meditation and Creating a Personal Practice with Meaghan Tozzi

-On June 5th and June 12th at 5:30 pm, Meaghan will teach you to create your own personal meditation practice.
+On June 5th, June 12th and July 10th at 5:30 pm, Meaghan will teach you to create your own personal meditation practice.
 Students will learn to understand the calming effect of the breath on the nervous system and how to create a personal ‘tool box.’
 You’ll be guided through breath exercises such as Nadi Shodhana, Viloma and Chandra Bhedana.
 Through the series of workshops, students will feel supported by the Teton Yoga Shala community to create new, healthy habits as well as a personal discipline for the present and the future.

 This workshop is designed for students of all levels.
 Brand new yoga students will learn the principles of a daily practice and people who already have a strong sadhana practice will gain a safe, supportive space to discuss struggles and breakthroughs.

 Meaghan will teach you to stay grounded for your family, to stay grounded for your community and to stay grounded for yourself.
 She’ll teach you how to get to know your inner voice, your intuition.
 The part of you that knows what kind of sadhana will serve you best.
 No matter what gurus say there’s no right or wrong way to meditate.
 Meaghan will encourage you to give yourself grace if you miss a couple of days, and then give yourself the accountability of community to create a sustainable, lifelong practice.